elibroftw/blog.elijahlopez.ca/content/posts/windows-vs-mac.md

 x64 Notebook + eGPU

+- An eGPU doesn't get full performance as its run through a thunderbolt port.
+A PCIe port comes closest to desktop performance.
 - $1250 + $550 + $280 = $2,080; $780 premium
 - GPU: RX 9070 $550
 - eGPU: AOOSTAR AG03 $280